Shenise Johnson

 Shenise Johnson (born December 8, 1990) is an American basketball player.
-Born in Rochester, New York, Johnson went to Rush–Henrietta Senior High School in Henrietta and played collegiately for the University of Miami.
-She was drafted by the San Antonio Stars with the fifth overall pick of the 2012 WNBA Draft.
+She was born in Rochester, New York, Johnson went to Rush–Henrietta Senior High School in Henrietta and played college basketball for the Miami Hurricanes at the University of Miami.
+She was drafted by the San Antonio Stars with the fifth overall pick of the 2012 WNBA draft.

 USA Basketball

 Johnson was named to the USA Women's U19 team which represented the US in the 2009 U19 World's Championship, held in Bangkok, Thailand in July and August 2009.
 Although the USA team lost the opening game to Spain, they went on to win their next seven games to earn a rematch against Spain in the finals, and won the game 81–71 to earn the gold medal.
 Johnson scored 9.4 points per game and led the team in steals, with 18.

 WNBA

-Johnson was selected in the first round of the 2012 WNBA Draft (fifth overall) by the San Antonio Silver Stars.
+Johnson was selected in the first round of the 2012 WNBA draft (fifth overall) by the San Antonio Silver Stars.

 On March 12, 2015, the San Antonio Stars traded Johnson and their second round draft pick in the 2015 WNBA draft to the Indiana Fever in exchange for the Fever's first and third round draft picks in the 2015 draft.